Cloud-based systems: Giving small companies big business tools

-Ever since we have had computers, business have been looking for ways to use them to; get an edge on competition, speed up operations, cut cost and increase profits.
+Ever since we have had computers, businesses have been looking for ways to use them to get an edge on the competition, speed up operations, cut cost and increase profits.
 Developers have been happy to oblige, creating huge off the shelf and bespoke systems each designed to add value to a company in a verity of ways.

-These systems have come at cost that has made them an unapproachable option for many small and medium businesses.
+These systems have come at a cost that has made them an unapproachable option for many small and medium businesses.
 Leading smaller companies to have to “make-do” with paper and simple excel based systems.
-There have been many developments in the last few years with cloud based business systems that have caused a drastic shift in this paradigm.
+There have been many developments in the last few years with cloud-based business systems that have caused a drastic shift in this paradigm.

-There are now a range of fantastic, effective and user friendly cloud options that are available for all types and aspects of business.
-These new cloud systems not only provide all the need functions and options to integrate, they come within a price range that often makes them a smart affordable option for even a one person business.
+There is now a range of fantastic, effective and user-friendly cloud options that are available for all types and aspects of the business.
+These new cloud systems not only provide all the need functions and options to integrate, but they also come within a price range that often makes them a smart affordable option for even a one-person business.

 Following is a list of ways that modern cloud systems can benefit any business but we particularly focus on the benefits for small and medium businesses.